Rachael Horovitz: Honors

 In 2012, Horovitz received an award from the Athena Film Festival at Barnard College in New York City for her exceptional talents as a Motion Picture Producer.

-Personal
+Personal life

 She is the partner of British television executive Michael Jackson, with whom she has twin sons, Eli and Joe.
 They live in New York City, but have been in London since 2017.

 Active in New York City and its causes throughout her working life, Horovitz has served for many years on the Board of Directors of the Ghetto Film School and Maysles Documentary Center in Harlem, through which she helped found in 2009 The Cinema School, the country's first public high school specializing in film.